WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/capitalization.md

 ## Capitalization and colons

 Capitalize text after a colon if they are headings, titles, proper nouns, official terminology, and quotations.
 Use lowercase if the text following the colon is exclusive of this criteria.

-For example,
+**Examples**
 - Directory structure: Home
 - Block Editor: Making a Block
 - Our founder: John D.